Definition, Etiology, PathogenesisTop

 Panniculitis, subcutaneous tissue changes directly caused by infection (most commonly staphylococcal), superficial vein thrombosis, cutaneous vasculitis (eg, urticarial vasculitis).
-Differential diagnosis also includes all the conditions that may cause erythema nodosum (see Etiology, above).
+Differential diagnosis also includes all the conditions that may cause erythema nodosum (see Definition, Etiology, Pathogenesis, above).

 1. Treatment of the underlying condition.

-2. Symptomatic treatment: Nonsteroidal anti-inflammatory drugs may be used if local or systemic symptoms are judged to require treatment; if these are ineffective, short-term glucocorticoids may be used cautiously (note: they may be harmful, eg, in patients with tuberculosis).
+2. Symptomatic treatment: Nonsteroidal anti-inflammatory drugs (NSAIDs) may be used if local or systemic symptoms are judged to require treatment; if these are ineffective, short-term glucocorticoids may be used cautiously (note: they may be harmful, eg, in patients with tuberculosis).